-By Meditation Teacher Andrew Shykofsky
+By Andrew Shykofsky

-May 14, 2014
+May 14, 2017

-Learn to Meditate by Simply Observing what is on your Mind
+Learn How to Meditate by Simply Observing the Workings of Your Mind

-The true spiritual approach to meditation starts with an attitude of softness.
+The true spiritual approach to meditation starts with an attitude of compassion.
 How so?
-Until one learns to meditate, life can seem quite rough.
+Until one learns how to meditate, life can seem quite rough.
 The mind is not a relaxing place when we never take deliberate time to stop and ‘check in’.

 Nothing wrong with that of course.
 But let’s talk about actual sitting down to meditate.
 When there is no activity available to capture your attention, that lack of stimulation can be quite a challenge.
 The mind longs for something to focus on.
-When you take that away, it stirs up all sorts of garbage to fill that void.
-If you never make an ally of your mind and learn to discipline it, it tends to take you on a wild ride.
-Meditation, if practiced consistently will soothe that very issue by you befriending the mind and steering its focus where you want it to be and not wherever the heck it pleases.
+I’ve heard it said that we shouldn’t fault the mind.
+It’s just looking for something more interesting to get engaged with.

-So how to meditate…you’ll see a lot of the teaching online about focusing on breath and moving to a place of stillness.
+You’ll see a lot of the teaching online about focusing on breath and moving to a place of stillness.
 Great stuff but try this.
 Sit down somewhere, close your eyes and pay attention to your thoughts.
 Just notice what is on your mind for a few minutes and try not to get irritated even if your thoughts are all over the place, redundant and speedy.
 Notice one particular thought and examine it.
 Begin the process of learning how to discern thoughts and what they are trying to communicate.

-Other thoughts that seem redundant means your mind is looking for a resolution.
+Other thoughts that seem redundant may mean your mind is looking for a resolution.
 So practice making a decision.
 And if a decision doesn’t solve the particular looping thought, then cut it off.
 Learn to stop a thought that is looping and leading to anxiety.
 You literally have to decide to empower yourself and stop that thought!

 This practice of observing your mind and discerning the activity will begin a whole new approach to life.
 It’s a good start to meditation actually.